ignassimkunas/perceptron/README.md

-# perceptron
+# Perceptron

-A simple perceptron class.
+A simple perceptron class for learning some AI.